<?xml version='1.0'?>

 Based on these findings, the utilities sector ranked seventh overall with an index score of 82.7 and an average Trustpilot rating of 4.3 out of 5.
 Sentiment analysis revealed modest scores: 4.4 for both 'service' and 'satisfaction,' and 4.0 for 'experience.'
 However, the sector fared slightly better than average in terms of accessibility, with customers waiting an average of 3 minutes and 4 seconds to speak to a human representative, compared to the 5 minutes and 6 seconds averaged across all sectors.

-Despite sitting just above the overall average index score (76.8 out of 100), the utilities industry was found to lag behind the top-performing sectors.
+Despite sitting just above the overall average index score (of 76.8 out of 100), the utilities industry was found to lag behind the top-performing sectors.
 Construction and manufacturing ranked first, with an index score of 89.9 out of 100, and achieved high sentiment scores for customer service (4.6), 'satisfaction' (4.4), and 'experience' (4.3).
 Making up the rest of the top three were HR and recruiting (89.7) and health and medical services (88.0).

 Richard Hanscott, CEO of Esendex, said: "The findings from our 'Customer Service Report' highlight how industries such as utilities are falling behind the expected standard for customer service, and need to prioritise efficiency, clear communication and building positive customer relationships."